FWI Wildfire Workflow - Hazard#

 Define the studied area#

-The cells below allow to download the boundaries of any NUTS2 or NUTS3 region in the EU as a GeoJson file given the region code (in this case FI19 for Western Finland).
+The cells below allow to download the boundaries of any NUTS2 or NUTS3 region in the EU as a GeoJson file given the region code (in the example ES51 for Catalonia).
 You can look up the NUTS code for all EU regions here by simply searching the document for the region name.

 The coordinates of the selected regions are extracted and saved in an array.
 Finally, the geometry of the GeoJson file is saved as a shapefile to be used in the plotting phase.